The online Comment window has expired

 • 10158861123118258

-Susan Hagstrom about 4 years ago
+Susan Hagstrom over 4 years ago

 A wave of corporate landlords have bought up large parts of Oakland's rental housing stock whose business model depends on displacing long-term black and brown tenants living in rent-controlled units so that they can rent out their units at higher, inflated prices.
 Despite our existing laws against tenant harassment, this behavior by bad actor landlords is still an effective way of removing tenants from their homes.